Today's Articles

 *John Moutoussamy was born on this date in 1922.
 He was a Black architect, educator, and designer.

 John Warren Moutoussamy was from Chicago, Illinois.
 He earned a degree from the Illinois Institute of Technology in 1948, where he studied under Mies van der Rohe.
-During his studies, he married Elizabeth R. Hunt on March 10, 1942.
-They had three children, John, Claude, and Jeanne.
+He married Elizabeth R. Hunt during his studies on March 10, 1942.
+They had three children: John, Claude, and Jeanne.

 Career

-After leaving the office of Schmidt, Garden & Erikson Architects in 1956, Moutoussamy joined the office of PACE Associates.
+After leaving Schmidt, Garden & Erikson Architects in 1956, Moutoussamy joined PACE Associates.
 During his time at PACE, the firm continued to work on projects developed in partnership with Mies, such as preliminary studies for the Chicago Federal Center.
-In 1965 Moutoussamy left PACE to start his practice and work on a large-scale housing development in Bronzeville that would later be known as the Theodore K. Lawless Gardens.
+In 1965, Moutoussamy left PACE to start his practice and work on a large-scale housing development in Bronzeville, later known as the Theodore K. Lawless Gardens.

 Moutoussamy designed the 1971 headquarters building for the Johnson Publishing Company on Michigan Avenue in Chicago, which is still the only downtown Chicago high-rise building designed by an African American.
 Architectural Digest states, "Inside the stone-clad structure, colorful walls and psychedelic carpets exuded energy, celebrating black culture and commerce."